Prices are tax included

 The scale of measuring Kelvin is based upon the principle that a black body radiator emits light in different colors in different temperatures.
 At 300 kelvins the body is black and emits only heat.
 At 800 kelvins the body is red, at 4000 kelvins the body is white and at 20 000 kelvins the body is blue.
 The color temperature of light fixtures usually varies from 2700K to 6000K.

 The color temperature of lighting influences significantly the ambience, atmosphere and mood of the space.

-A normal light bulb has a color temperature of about 2700 K. It produces a warm light color.
-Lights with lower Kelvin values are usually used in homes because the white and yellowish light are considered cozy.
-A halogen lamp has a color temperature of about 3000 K.
+Usually, an incandescent light bulb has a color temperature of about 2700K, which is a slightly warm white.
+Low Kelvin values are usually used in residential spaces, since white and yellowish light is considered cozy.
+A halogen bulb has a color temperature of approx. 3000K.

 In public and commercial spaces, mainly cold and blueish white light is preferred.
 That is, light fixtures with a high Kelvin value.